deluan/techbeats/source/_posts/2015-06-11-file-encoding-auto-detection-for-zk-fileupload-component.markdown

 encoding, if ZK itself does not provide a default implementation for this interface?*

-More research pointed me to the [some solutions](http://stackoverflow.com/questions/499010/java-how-to-determine-the-correct-charset-encoding-of-a-stream), but the one that I ended up implementing was using the
+More research pointed me to [some solutions](http://stackoverflow.com/questions/499010/java-how-to-determine-the-correct-charset-encoding-of-a-stream), but the one that I ended up implementing was using the
 [Apache Any23](https://any23.apache.org).
 It includes the `TikaEncodingDetector`, that can be used to auto-detect the file encoding of a stream.
 The final code for the CharsetFinder implementation is the following: